Martin Heaney sentenced for prostitution and human trafficking

 'Selfish financial gain'

-In a statement, detectives from the Police Service of Northern Ireland's modern slavery and human trafficking unit welcomed the sentence given to Heaney.
+In a statement, detectives from the Police Service of Northern Ireland's (PSNI) modern slavery and human trafficking unit welcomed the sentence given to Heaney.

 Det Insp Rachel Miskelly said it followed an eight-month investigation, which was one of the largest ever carried out by her team.